fleetdm/fleet/handbook/engineering/tuf.md

 7. Using one of the new root keys, run `tuf revoke-key <role> <id>`.
 Run this command for each of the old, expiring root keys.

-8. Using one of the new root keys, run `tuf sign root.json` to sign the root metadata removing the old root keys.
+8. Using each of the new root keys, run `tuf sign root.json` to sign the root metadata removing the old root keys and adding the new keys so that the new root.json is signed by all root keys.

 9. Using one of the new root keys, run `tuf commit` to commit the staged root metadata.

-10. Confirm the file in `repository/root.json` contains the new root key ids, and removes the old root key ids.
+10. Confirm the file in `repository/root.json` contains the new root key ids by comparing the ids listed in `signed.roles.root.keyids` to the signatures in `signatures`.
+Make sure all root ids have signed.

 11. Copy the `repository` directory to the local drive of an online device and push to the remote TUF repo.